Women of Netflix, Gabrielle Carteris on the Need for Female Mentorship in TV

 The change is a long time coming.
 Holland shared that when she was starting out in the business and got a meeting she was excited about — only to have the male interviewer tell her point-blank that he wasn’t going to hire her because she was a woman.
 “I could have said something and had a lawsuit, but I wanted to work again,” she said.
 And thankfully, she had a better experience with Paula Weinstein, who was at Warner Bros. at the time and was a mentor who told her that her voice mattered just as much as the heads’ of studios.

 In order to make sure there this push for change continues to be a movement, not just a moment, Holland said it’s all about “making sure we have a diverse and inclusive workplace, making sure sets are safe and happy environments.
 It’s the simple stuff, but we’re doing it more and more.”
-She noted that it’s a combination of saying yes to writers like Flahive, Mensch, Kauffman, Sud and Rosenberg, but also the men that are doing it right, too.
+She noted that it’s a combination of saying yes to writers like, but also the men that are doing it right, too.

 Sud added that from the creator standpoint, it’s often also about “constantly pushing” to put more women in important roles.
 “Being that champion for other women is very, very important because if we’re not, who will be?” she said.